Jssyi/Final-Project/README.md

 #### Discussion:

 The next relationship we wanted to look at was the number of jobs by remote ratio over the last 5 years.
 It should be noted that the dataset was updated two months ago, so data from 2024 may not be complete.
 With that in mind, it appears that the number of jobs in the dataset is generally increasing over time.
-It appears that there is not a large growth in the number of hybrid jobs in any three category, but in-person and remote jobs do seem to be growing (at least by the end of 2023, the last full-year the data was updated).
+It appears that there is not a large growth in the number of hybrid jobs in any three categories, but in-person and remote jobs do seem to be growing (at least by the end of 2023, the last full year the data was updated).

 ```{r echo=TRUE}
 # Convert time to factor if it's not already